 I am professor of political science at the Universitat Autònoma de Barcelona where I am also ICREA Academia research fellow.
 I direct the research group on Democracy, Elections and Citizenship and I have until recently directed also the Master in Political Science.
 I am currently 2018-19 fellow at the Center for Advanced Study in the Behavioural Sciences at Stanford University.

 My main areas of research deal with different aspects of citizens’ involvement in politics in advanced democracies.
 This includes an interest in the causes and consequences of electoral turnout, political protest, digital media and political attitudes.
 I am also interested in attitudes towards corruption and in survey and experimental methodology.
 Recently my research has focused on the attitudinal consequences of the economic crisis, with a special focus on populist attitudes.
-In my next project I intend to explore the relationship between populist attitudes, cognitive mobilization and value change.
+In my next project I intend to explore how individuals’ attitudes towards gender equality and feminism change along time.